Masahiro Andoh

-Andoh was also commissioned to create the music for Arc the Lad: Twilight of the Spirits and Gran Turismo.
-He is one of the performers for the band's composition, "Truth", the theme tune for Fuji Television's Formula One World Championship coverage (which has been in use since 1987) and the F-1 Grand Prix video game series.
+Andō was also commissioned to create the music for Arc the Lad: Twilight of the Spirits and Gran Turismo.
+He is one of the performers for the band's composition, "Truth", the theme tune for Fuji Television's Formula One World Championship coverage (which started in use in 1987) and the F-1 Grand Prix video game series.

-On February 1, 2021, Andoh announced that he would leave T-Square following the release of their next album and tour.
+On February 1, 2021, Andō announced that he would leave T-Square following the release of their next album and tour.